mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 ## `create-react-app`

 [Dan](https://twitter.com/dan_abramov) contacted me one day asking me if I had time to look at a new project [Christopher](https://twitter.com/vjeux) and he had been cooking up.
-He invited me to a private repo and showed me what was back then an early prototype of `create-react-app`.
+He invited me to a private repo and showed me, what was back then an early prototype of, `create-react-app`.

 The idea was immediately appealing.
-As the maintainer of a boilerplate, upgrading existing apps to a new version is basically impossible, and `create-react-app` solved that elegantly.
+As the maintainer of a boilerplate, upgrading existing apps to a new version is basically impossible, and `create-react-app` solved that elegantly by hiding everything except runtime code, i.e. the actual app.
+It was already clear that this project would really help beginners get their feet wet with React, and that was very exciting.

 A funny side story, what is now `npm run eject` used to be called `npm run graduate` in the first iteration.
-I really didn't like the name, as it sounded like something you _had_ to do – which this operation totally isn't.
-You can build a perfect app without ever ejecting.
+I really didn't like the name, as it sounded like something you had to do – which _this operation_ totally isn't.
+You can build a perfect app without ever doing _that_.

-We needed a word to capture this, and when we found [Ean Platter](https://twitter.com/eanplatter)s [`enclave`](https://github.com/eanplatter/enclave) we saw the perfect word for this operation: "eject".
+We needed a word to capture this, and thankfully we checked out [Ean Platter](https://twitter.com/eanplatter)s [`enclave`](https://github.com/eanplatter/enclave).
+It had similar ideas and also an operation like that, except he had found the perfect word for it: "eject".

 I helped out on `create-react-app` shortly, had a few suggestions here and there but have since stopped due to being busy with my own projects.
 Dan has been doing an amazing job with it, and I can't wait to see where it goes next year!